Saran-nns/gradients/README.md

 2. Update the parameters given the gradients

 In PyTorch, step 1 is done by the type-based automatic differentiation system `torch.nn.autograd` and 2 by the package implementing optimization algorithms `torch.optim`.
-Using  them, we can develop fully customized deep learning models with `torch.nn.Module` as follows;
+Using  them, we can develop fully customized deep learning models with `torch.nn.Module` and test them using `Gradients` as follows;

 ### Activation function with backward